TroubleshootingApril 23, 2026 Updated May 19, 2026 10 min read

 If you're hitting your model provider's rate limit (requests per minute or tokens per minute), the provider adds artificial delays to your responses.
 Instead of a 2-second response, you get a 10-second response because the provider is queuing your request.

-The fix: Configure a fallback provider.
+Configure a fallback provider.
 When your primary hits rate limits, the fallback handles requests at full speed.
-DeepSeek or Gemini Flash as a fallback means rate limits on one provider don't slow down your agent.
-For the rate limit troubleshooting guide, our rate limit post covers the three types of rate limits and how to identify which one you're hitting.
+DeepSeek V4-Flash or Gemini 3 Flash as a fallback means rate limits on one provider don't slow down your agent.
+For the rate limit troubleshooting guide, the rate-limit post covers the three types of rate limits and how to identify which one you're hitting.

 Diagram of primary provider hitting RPM ceiling while fallback provider handles overflow requests at full speed, keeping agent response time steady